fxyxhf/fxyxhf.github.io/_pages/about.md

   <div style="text-align: justify; line-height: 1.6;">
     <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-    Relying on this project to complete the undergraduate graduation design “structured light-based integrated casting surface defect detection system design”, I joined the Key Laboratory of the Ministry of Education of the Earth Information Exploration Instrumentation, selected the appropriate structured light equipment, calculated the casting surface of the three-dimensional point cloud, and selected the appropriate stitching method to multiple local scanning of the point cloud data into a complete three-dimensional model, and then based on the surface shape anomaly design feature extraction method to distinguish between normal and defective areas.
-Then we design a feature extraction method based on surface shape anomalies to distinguish between normal and defective areas.
-Finally, for multiple batches of real integrated casting samples, the defect detection algorithm is utilized to detect the 3D point cloud on the casting surface for algorithm validation and performance evaluation.
+    Addressing the issues of resource waste and inefficiency in traditional manual verification, an automated rubber strip defect detection system based on structured light was designed.
+The system acquires point cloud data through scanning with a three-axis mobile platform and employs multilevel filtering and ICP algorithms for point cloud preprocessing and stitching.
+For defect detection, two complementary methods were proposed: a two-dimensional image processing method based on projective transformation, which locates defects through morphological operations and threshold segmentation; and a three-dimensional point cloud clustering method based on K-means, which quantifies the geometric parameters of defects.
+The developed host computer system realizes functions such as point cloud processing, point cloud segmentation, and defect detection, verifying the engineering applicability of this method.
   </div>
 </div>